Sir-Floppa/Sir-Floppa/README.md

-# Hey, take a coffe ☕
+# Come, take a coffe ☕

 Hi! 🐈 I'm **Nicolás Donoso**, a (mostly) self-taught developer from Chile <img src="./img/chileanFlag.png" width="16px"/>.
 I enjoy specially frontend development and am learning backend and looking forward to learn more and varied stuff! 🤓